Search by Provider Name

 Eligibility: -Must be homeless or at risk of becoming homeless, or have been homeless within 60 days prior to enrollment

--Must have served at least one day of active military service not and have been discharged under any status other than dishonorable
+-Must have served at least one day of active military service and have been discharged under any status other than dishonorable

 Hours: Monday-Friday 8am-5pm